Gordon-Sau/projects-2022-technical-screening/notes.md

 2. if the condition is a string of only numbers, turn it into "COMP????" (e.g. "4951" -> "COMP4951")
 3. case insensitive
 4. need to distinguish COMP courses and other courses
-5. if the token is "oc", turns it into "of" (mispell "of" to "oc" in COMP9491)
+5. ignore the two words after units (redundant and mispell "of" to "oc" in COMP9491)

 ## patterns
 course code